Vandebron/tech-blog/public/posts/balancig-dutch-energy-grid-with-flex-services.md

 ---
-title: How Vandebron is balancing the Dutch energy grid together with OnLogic & Talos Linux
+title: How Vandebron helps balancing the Dutch energy grid together with OnLogic & Talos Linux
 description: Our journey to find the best fitting hardware and operating system to use for our flex services
 createdAt: 2023-01-11
 coverImage: images/flex-wallpaper.webp